 For purposes of reporting cash flows, the Authority considers highly liquid investments (including restricted assets) with an original maturity of three months or less when purchased to be cash equivalents.
 The Authority utilizes a financial institution to service bonded debt as principal and interest payments come due.
 The balances in these accounts are presented on the financial statements as "Restricted Assets".
-Cash and cash equivalents also include cash on hand and amounts deposited with banks and Kern County's investment pool money fund.
+Cash and cash equivalents also include cash on hand and amounts deposited with banks and the County of Kern's (the County) investment pool money fund.
 Investments are reported at fair value, which is based on quoted market prices.